Admissions & Enrollment

 Please call (616) 301-6800, ext.
 6948 to schedule a tour.

 First-term Cooley classes at Grand Rapids start in January, May, and September of each year.
-Students starting in January take classes in the afternoon or on weekends, students starting in May take classes in the evening, and students starting in September take classes in the morning.
+Students starting in January take classes in the afternoon, students starting in May take classes in the evening, and students starting in September take classes in the morning.
 Classes are offered year-round three semesters per year.

 Mornings: 9 - Noon